emrecelikten/twitter-data-collector/README.md

 # Twitter data collector

 Tool for collecting data from Twitter streaming API.
 Requires Java 8.
+Built on top of [hbc-core](https://github.com/twitter/hbc) from Twitter.

 It managed to run for a few months without any crashes, but it is still a work in progress.
 Bug reports are very welcome.